Pennsylvania Teacher Background Checks & Clearance Forms

 Stage IV is the final stage of the Field Experience process for Drexel University School of Education teacher candidates.
 Candidates complete a minimum of 420 hours of teaching in a school.
 Graduate students complete a 13-week (minimum) experience, while undergraduate students complete a 24-week (minimum) student teaching experience.
 Candidates are supervised closely by the full-time Cooperating Teacher.
 This experience allows candidates to apply all of the skills and knowledge they have learned through their Drexel classes and their previous field experiences.
 Candidates will gain first-hand knowledge of the demands of the teaching profession and will receive direct feedback from their Cooperating Teacher.

-PA Educator Certification Tests
+Pennsylvania Educator Certification Tests

 The Praxis is a series of teacher exams required by most states to earn a teaching certification.
 A passing score on the Praxis I exam is required by most college and universities, including Drexel, for admission into a teacher education program.
 A passing score on the Praxis II exam is required by most states to receive a teaching certification.
 The assessments cover several subject areas and each state requires a different combination of exams in order to receive certification.